Industrial Cyber-Physical Systems

 L3 Internet-of-Things Connectivity and Networking

-Networking basics relevant to ICPS (latency, bandwidth, reliability); Quality of Service (QoS) in industrial IoT; wired and wireless connectivity technologies (fieldbuses, Ethernet-based solutions, Wi-Fi, LPWAN, 5G, etc.); edge, fog and cloud in industrial networking; positioning computation along the edge–cloud continuum; M2M communication protocols (MQTT, CoAP, AMQP and others) and their suitability for industrial use; summary and exercises.
+Networking basics relevant to ICPS (latency, bandwidth, reliability); Quality of Service (QoS) in industrial IoT; wired and wireless connectivity technologies (fieldbuses, Ethernet-based solutions, Wi-Fi, LPWAN, 5G); edge, fog and cloud in industrial networking; positioning computation along the edge–cloud continuum; M2M protocols and their suitability; summary and exercises.

 L4 Industrial Communication and OPC-UA

-Overview of the industrial communication landscape; from OPC Classic to OPC-UA; OPC Unified Architecture concepts and design goals; OPC-UA address space and information modelling; services, subscriptions and data access; brief overview of OPC-UA security model; OPC-UA as a data backbone for IIoT analytics; summary and exercises.
+Overview of the industrial communication landscape; from OPC Classic to OPC-UA; concepts and design goals; OPC-UA address space & information modelling; services, subscriptions & data access; OPC-UA security model; OPC-UA as a data backbone for IIoT analytics; summary and exercises.

 L5 Introduction to IIoT Processing and Analytics

-Motivation for analytics in IIoT and ICPS; types of data in IIoT (tags, events, logs); typical analytics tasks (monitoring, forecasting, predictive maintenance, optimisation); IIoT analytics pipelines from data acquisition to dashboards and decision support; IIoT data architectures and storage choices (historians, time-series databases, data lakes); time-series viewpoint on industrial tags; summary and exercises.
+Motivation for analytics in IIoT and ICPS; types of data (tags, events, logs); monitoring, forecasting, predictive maintenance, optimisation; IIoT data pipelines and storage (historians, TSDBs, data lakes); time-series viewpoint on industrial tags; summary and exercises.

 L6 Time Series Pre-processing for IIoT